 The city of Harar is an ancient (1520) and the holy city.
 Always an important trading centre, the city is famous for its ancient buildings, its great city walls and as a centre of learning Muslim scholarship (the town has 99 mosques).
 The city is well known for its superb handicrafts that include woven textiles, basket-ware, silverware and handsomely bound books, Harar has been a place of pilgrimage from all over the world for many years.

 – The City Walls

 The City Walls, and the narrow streets lined with traditional Harari gegar houses.

 – Rimbaud House

 A Fine building traditional house dating from the period when the French poet Rimbaud lived in Harar.

 As evening falls, local men attract wild hyenas to the city in a bizarre spectacle as they bravely feed these dangerous scavengers.

-Dire Dawa is city in Harar region, Ethiopia.
-It is a commercial and industrial center located on the Addis Ababa–Djibouti railroad.
+Dire Dawa is a city in Harar region, Ethiopia.
+It is a commercial and industrial centre located on the Addis Ababa–Djibouti railroad.
 Manufactures include processed meat, vegetable oil, textiles, and cement.
 There are also railroad workshops in the city.
 Dire Dawa was founded in 1902 when the railroad from Djibouti reached the area, and its growth has resulted largely from trade brought by the railroad.